Ward Thomas on new album Restless Minds, working with big-time songwriters and starting a brand new chapter

 Among the collaborators on the new album are Ed Drewett, who helped Olly Murs write 'Dear Darlin', One Direction pen monster hits 'Best Song Ever' and 'History' and Little Mix with their stormer 'Black Magic', Steve Robson, the man who helped Busted write all their early hits, and Joe Rubel, a key collaborator on Ed Sheeran's ÷.

-The album will be released on shelves on October 5th and is available to pre-order from hmv's online store by clicking here.
-But, before all that, we spoke to Catherine and Lizzy about their new album, heading out to Nashville and how they've evolved as songwriters...
+The album arrives in stores today and we spoke to Catherine and Lizzy about their new album, heading out to Nashville and how they've evolved as songwriters...

 How did you want this album to move on from Cartwheels?